17.2 PTC Cancer Life Phases: Treatment of Kidney Cancer

 - Chemotherapy: Although this type of treatment is common for many other types of cancers (check out the other Live pages), it doesn’t usually work for kidney cancer.

 - Radiation: Although this type of treatment is common for many other types of cancers (check out the other Live pages), it doesn’t usually work that well for kidney cancer.
-It is only used by itself to treat someone who can’t have surgery and is used only on the places where the cancer has spread, and not on the tumor itself.
+It is only used by itself to treat someone who can’t have surgery and is used only on the places where cancer has spread, and not on the tumor itself.
 It usually helps with the cancer symptoms but doesn’t make it go away for kidney cancer.

 Starting treatment as soon as possible helps make your survival chances better.
 Here are some numbers that tell you about what percent of people survive kidney cancer, compared to people who don’t have cancer survive at least 5 years after being diagnosed.
 These numbers don’t tell us anything about what specific treatments people had, they only give us a big-picture idea of surviving five years.
 Stage 1 people with kidney cancer are 81% as likely to live at least 5 years after diagnosis as people who don’t have cancer.
 Stage 2 people with kidney cancer are 74% as likely to live at least 5 years after diagnosis as people who don’t have cancer.
 Stage 3 people with kidney cancer are 53% as likely to live at least 5 years after diagnosis as people who don’t have cancer.
 Stage 4 people with kidney cancer are 8% as likely to live at least 5 years after diagnosis as people who don’t have cancer.
-Research has shown that if the cancer has spread to two or more distant cites, survival chances are less.
+Research has shown that if cancer has spread to two or more distant cities, survival chances are less.

 Planning and Preparing